Roman Josi: 2017–present: Norris Trophy win, captaincy

-Prior to the start of the 2018–19 season, Josi was ranked among the top 10 NHL Defensemen by NHL Network's hockey pundits.
+Before the start of the 2018–19 season, Josi was ranked among the top 10 NHL Defensemen by NHL Network's hockey pundits.
 He began the season strong, maintaining a five-game point streak through 12 November.
 While the Predators began suffering injuries in December, Josi ranked second on the team with five goals and 18 assists for 23 points.
 By January, Josi had tallied 18 points through 23 games and ranked second on the team and first among team defensemen in points with 29.
 He was subsequently named to his second NHL All-Star Game alongside Pekka Rinne.
 Leading up to the All-Star Game, Josi ranked 10th in the NHL among defensemen with 36 points and third in assists per 60 at 1.28, behind Tyson Barrie.
 Josi continued to rank second behind centre Ryan Johansen on the Predators through February with 14 goals and 37 assists for 51 points through 67 games.
-The Predators won the Central Division for the second consecutive season and faced off against the Dallas Stars in the Western Conference First Round of the 2019 Stanley Cup playoffs.
-Josi tallied two goals and two assists for four points through six games as the Stars eliminated the Predators.
+The Predators won the Central Division for the second consecutive season and the second seed in the West, resulting in them facing off against the Dallas Stars in the Western Conference First Round of the 2019 playoffs.
+Josi tallied two goals and two assists for four points as the seventh-seeded Stars eliminated the Predators in six games.